Canada

 Preschool

-Ontario provides free full-day kindergarten for all four- and five-year-olds; enrollment is not compulsory.
+Ontario provides free full-day kindergarten for all four- and five-year-olds; while enrollment is not compulsory nearly all eligible children participate.
 Full-day kindergarten aims to create a foundation for schooling through a combination of play- and inquiry-based learning in the areas of problem solving, language and literacy, mathematics, and social, physical, and emotional skills.
-The program follows the 2016 kindergarten curriculum, which establishes pedagogical approaches and overall expectations for learning.
-This curriculum is aligned with the province’s early years framework, “How Does Learning Happen?
+The program follows the 2016 kindergarten curriculum, which is aligned with the province’s early years framework, “How Does Learning Happen?
 Ontario’s Pedagogy for the Early Years.”
-The vast majority of students enroll in kindergarten in the province.
-In addition to the kindergarten program, Ontario school boards are required to offer supplemental before- and after-school programs from kindergarten to grade 6 if there is sufficient demand.
-These programs are fee-based; fees are set by local school boards and are not regulated by the government.

 In British Columbia, full-day kindergarten is compulsory for all five-year-olds.
-All kindergarten programs in British Columbia follow the provincial curriculum.
-In addition, British Columbia’s Early Learning Framework, introduced in 2008, applies to early learning programs in all settings.
-It sets a vision and principles for early learning and provides specific guidance on topics like supporting the transition to primary school.
-In 2019, the province updated the Framework to include children up to age 8 and to better align with the primary school curriculum.
-Other key changes include an increased focus on inclusive education and incorporating Indigenous perspectives.
+All kindergarten programs follow the provincial curriculum.
+In addition, British Columbia’s Early Learning Framework, first introduced in 2008 and revised in 2019, applies to early learning programs from birth to third grade in all settings, including preschools, kindergartens, and primary schools.
+It sets a vision and principles for early learning and provides specific guidance on topics such as supporting the transition to primary school.
+The 2019 revisions focused on better aligning with the primary school curriculum and incorporating a stronger focus on inclusive education and incorporating Indigenous perspectives.

 Standards and Curriculum